Main Policy Content

 Employees reporting for shifts later in the day should consult the immediate supervisor if they are concerned about deteriorating weather, or if they suspect that the University may close.
 Supervisors are encouraged to exercise reasonable judgment in maintaining staffing under severe conditions.
 If the University is not officially closed, the hours not worked must be charged as vacation or personal time, or unpaid time, if applicable.
 If there are not enough employees to keep a unit open, the unit head or supervisor should consult the appropriate department head or dean for permission to close the unit.

-If a unit closes prior to the normal posted closing time, the unit supervisor or staff must post appropriate signs, and notify other units (branches in close proximity, Lending Services, and other campuses) that they will not be open.
+If a unit closes prior to the normal posted closing time, the unit supervisor or staff must post appropriate signs, and notify other units (branches in close proximity, Common Services, and other campuses) that they will not be open.
 Posted information should include the reason for closing and anticipated time to resume business.

 "Due to severe weather conditions the XX Library will be closed until 8:00 a.m. tomorrow, MM/DD/YY."